NNPDF/apfelcomb/README.md

 for missing subgrids, for example when a COMMONDATA file begins with several datapoints that cannot yet be computed from theory, the + operator can be used to 'skip' those points.
 The N operator is used to perform unit conversions or the like.

+### Compound files and C-factors
+If your new dataset is a compound observable (that is, theory predictions are a function of more than one FK-product) then you should write a corresponding COMPOUND file as described in the data specifications at `nnpdfcpp/data/doc/`.
+This compound file should be stored in the APFELcomb repository under the `compound` directory.

+C-factors should be in the format once again specified in `nnpdfcpp/data/doc/`, and stored in the nnpdfcpp repo under the `nnpdfcpp/data/N*LOCFAC/` directory.

 ### Important note on subgrid ordering
 If your FK table consists of more than one subgrid to be merged into a single table, then the ordering of the subgrids in their subgrid **id** is vital.
 The `merge_allgrids.py` script will merge the subgrids